-3.4 Will My EVS Disk Be Deleted When I Delete Its Server?
+3.5 Will My EVS Disk Be Unsubscribed or Deleted When I Unsubscribe from or Delete Its Server?

-- For pay-per-use disks: - If such a disk is separately purchased and has been attached, the system will prompt you whether to delete the disk when you delete the server, and you can make the decision based on your requirements. - If such disks are purchased together with a server, the system disk will be deleted when you delete the server.
-For the data disks, the system will prompt you whether to delete the disks, and you can make the decision based on your service requirements. - For yearly/monthly disks:
+- For pay-per-use disks: - If such a disk is separately purchased and has been attached, the system will prompt you whether to delete the disk when you delete the server, and you can make the decision based on your requirements. - If such disks are purchased together with a server, the system disk as well as the data disks you have configured to release with server will be deleted.
+For the data disks not configured to release with server, the system will prompt you whether to delete the disks when you delete the server, and you can make the decision based on your service requirements. - For yearly/monthly disks:

-If the disks are purchased together with a server, they will be unsubscribed from when you unsubscribe from the server.
+If the disks are purchased together with a server, they will be unsubscribed from when you unsubscribe from the ECS.